|Acrolinx for Firefox||1.1|

 For example, you can check content in articles you write in an online help center like Zendesk.
 You can even check an email in Gmail or check content in a Customer Relationship Management (CRM) tool.

-To get started, review the following tasks and concepts:
+To get started, take a look at the following tasks and concepts:

-The following table shows whether we support Acrolinx for Firefox on some social media sites or other web tools:
+The following table shows how well Acrolinx for Firefox works on some social media sites and other web tools: